vbaconnet-ledger/developer-portal/_docs/transport/web-hid-usb.md

 layout: doc
 ---
 ## Introduction
-In this section, we will guide you through the creation of an application.
-This application will connect to your Nano to display the address of an account (eg. Bitcoin account, Ethereum account).
+In this section, we will guide you through the creation of a web application.
+This application will connect to your Nano to display the address of a Bitcoin account.
+If you want it for Ethereum you can easily modify it.

 ## Prerequisites
-Before starting ensure you have gone through the [Prerequisites](../prerequisites).
+Before starting ensure you have gone through the [prerequisites](../prerequisites).

 ## Web App USB and HID